iwantmyname/blog/src/2011/08/use-bang-commands-to-manage-your-domain-names.md

 **Pro tip: DuckDuckGo !bang command chaining**

 DuckDuckGo users can also use !bang command chaining, for example try entering "!iwant !nsupdate domain.com" in the DuckDuckGo search field and you will end up at the nameserver update page in your iwantmyname dashboard.

-We will be constantly adding new commands to our domain search and would also love to hear your suggestions in the comments.